Our school crossing patrols safely escort school children across 'manned crossings' throughout York.

 - want to help your local community

-Contact our School Crossing Patrol Coordinator to discuss current opportunities or to express an interest in the role.
+Contact our School Crossing Patrol Team to discuss current opportunities or to express an interest in the role.

 - be in good health